County statistics of the United States: Least densely populated

+Loving County, Texas has an area of 680 sqmi and is inhabited by about 52 people.

 This list was generated by dividing the population by the land area.
 All county equivalents are included.
 The list is dominated by just a few states: Alaska, Montana, and Texas together comprise about two-thirds of the entries.
 The Unorganized Borough is not included here as a unit, but its census areas (non-governmental entities) are.
 If the census areas were removed from the list, the Unorganized Borough would rank fourteenth with a density of 0.38 /sqmi.

 The 8 uninhabited county-equivalents in the U.S. territories are listed at the top of the table — these are technically the least-densely populated counties/county-equivalents in the United States, but since they have no people, they are listed unranked.